Featured blog

 A green, just transition away from the sickness of the pandemic, and the injustices it has worsened, requires an economy that values people properly.

 Alongside many grassroots groups, Quakers have been working towards a new economy for some time.
-This new economy isn't just an idea: it's already here – in food co-operatives, in repair workshops, in the unpaid help that people give their neighbours.
+Take a look at our new economy work and ideas for action.

 12 June 2020 by Olivia Hanks